dcunited001/te-xel-io/app/posts/2015-05-10-celtic-hyperdimensional-space-graffiti-and-writers-block.md

 #### Math:
 - Intro to Category Theory for the layman.
 - Automated construction of literature using tropes, scenarios, themes and other tools, permuted and functionally combined with category theory.
 - Transformations of information to/from various languages.
-What information is preserve between all languages?
+What information is preserved between all languages?
 - Modeling social behavior using category theory (part 2)
 - Mathematic definition of creativity.
 - Teaching category theory and math using graffiti!
 "That's a dope natural transformation, yo!
 I really like how you did them functors."
+- Bytecode inspection for vulnerabilities.
+(I'm pretty sure this is basically antivirus software)
+- Bytecode inspection for performance enhancements.
+Identifying algorithms which could instead be GPU accelerated.
+- How to Visualize a Hyperdimensional Grid
+- Markup language to transform webapps to xml, renderable to a native app, preserving all functionality.
+Probably not very effective or practical, but interesting to see if it's possible.

 #### Anime
 - Why computer generated animation is inferior